Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 ![Workflow](assets/img/highlevel-overview.png)

-As the overview of the workflow shows, the OpenStack Checker consists of two major inputs:
+As the overview of the workflow shows, the Codyze Evaluator consists of two major inputs:

-* The *Concrete OpenStack Instance* is the Target of Evaluation (TOE).
+* The *TOE* is a concrete instance of the software product.
-  It consists of various components of OpenStack at a specific software version, several third party libraries (i.e., python libraries), and a specific configuration of the whole system.
+  In the case of OpenStack, it consists of various components of OpenStack at a specific software version, several third party libraries (i.e., python libraries), and a specific configuration of the whole system.
   The TOE implements the security claims by its *security features*.
-* The *OpenStack Checker Configuration* is the configuration of the OpenStack Checker.
+* The *Codyze Evaluator Configuration* is the configuration of the Codyze Evaluator.
   It consists of a set of security goals, a set of concepts and operations, and a set of rules which define how to "tag" the code base with these concepts and operations.

 !!! note "Relation to Common Criteria Evaluation"

-    To retrieve the OpenStack Checker Configuration, the evaluator can exploit the following resources:
+    To retrieve the Codyze Evaluator Configuration, the evaluator can exploit the following resources:

     * The Protection Profile to which the TOE claims compliance.
     * The Security Target of the TOE, in particular the Security Functions (SF), Security Functional Requirements (SFRs), and the details on their implementation.

-## OpenStack Checker: Compliance Checking Tool
+## Codyze Evaluator: Compliance Checking Tool

-Internally, the OpenStack Checker translates the TOE to a [Code Property Graph (CPG)](https://github.com/Fraunhofer-AISEC/cpg) and uses this representation for subsequent static analysis of the TOE.
+Internally, the Codyze Evaluator translates the TOE to a [Code Property Graph (CPG)](https://github.com/Fraunhofer-AISEC/cpg) and uses this representation for subsequent static analysis of the TOE.
-The OpenStack Checker Configuration follows two goals: First, it adds semantic information to the program code and second, it queries the CPG to evaluate if the security goals are met.
+The Codyze Evaluator Configuration follows two goals: First, it adds semantic information to the program code and second, it queries the CPG to evaluate if the security goals are met.
 As the implemented static analyses can introduce false positive and false negative findings, the CPG aims to explicitly state *assumptions*  which are made during the translation and analysis.
 These can be introduced by general assumptions and limitations of static analysis tools, ambiguous and unclear language features, missing implementation details, imprecise or unsound analysis methods, or the usage of heuristics for certain tasks.